Astronomical unit: Usage and significance

 The calculation of ephemerides also requires a consideration of the effects of general relativity.
 In particular, time intervals measured on Earth's surface (Terrestrial Time, TT) are not constant when compared with the motions of the planets: the terrestrial second (TT) appears to be longer near January and shorter near July when compared with the "planetary second" (conventionally measured in TDB).
 This is because the distance between Earth and the Sun is not fixed (it varies between 0.9832898912 and 1.0167103335 au) and, when Earth is closer to the Sun (perihelion), the Sun's gravitational field is stronger and Earth is moving faster along its orbital path.
 As the metre is defined in terms of the second and the speed of light is constant for all observers, the terrestrial metre appears to change in length compared with the "planetary metre" on a periodic basis.

-The metre is defined to be a unit of proper length, but the SI definition does not specify the metric tensor to be used in determining it.
+The metre is defined to be a unit of proper length.
 Indeed, the International Committee for Weights and Measures (CIPM) notes that "its definition applies only within a spatial extent sufficiently small that the effects of the non-uniformity of the gravitational field can be ignored".
-As such, the metre is undefined for the purposes of measuring distances within the Solar System.
-The 1976 definition of the astronomical unit was incomplete because it did not specify the frame of reference in which time is to be measured, but proved practical for the calculation of ephemerides: a fuller definition that is consistent with general relativity was proposed, and "vigorous debate" ensued until August 2012 when the IAU adopted the current definition of 1 astronomical unit = 149597870700 metres.
+As such, a distance within the Solar System without specifying the frame of reference for the measurement is problematic.
+The 1976 definition of the astronomical unit was incomplete because it did not specify the frame of reference in which to apply the measurement, but proved practical for the calculation of ephemerides: a fuller definition that is consistent with general relativity was proposed, and "vigorous debate" ensued until August 2012 when the IAU adopted the current definition of 1 astronomical unit = 149597870700 metres.

 The astronomical unit is typically used for stellar system scale distances, such as the size of a protostellar disk or the heliocentric distance of an asteroid, whereas other units are used for other distances in astronomy.
 The astronomical unit is too small to be convenient for interstellar distances, where the parsec and light-year are widely used.
 The parsec (parallax arcsecond) is defined in terms of the astronomical unit, being the distance of an object with a parallax of 1 arcsecond.
 The light-year is often used in popular works, but is not an approved non-SI unit and is rarely used by professional astronomers.

 When simulating a numerical model of the Solar System, the astronomical unit provides an appropriate scale that minimizes (overflow, underflow and truncation) errors in floating point calculations.

 History

+Many early measurements of the Earth-Sun distance are wildly incorrect, primarily because the measurements rely on the ratio of the size of the Earth to the distance of the Sun.
+Since this ratio is 1/12000, small errors in the size of the Earth lead to large errors in the Earth-Sun distance.